Biancaninna/MySQL-Project/README.md

 2. MySQL

 ## Problem Statements
+Our clients wants us to create a sales dashboard so that they can have insight on the below requirements:
 1. What is the total revenue on all sales?
 2. How much percent year over year revenue growth is in overall sales?
 3. What is the total profit on all sales?